weirenxue/dp/creational/builder/README.md

 When construction gets a little bit too complicated.

+## One sentence description

+When piecewise object construction is complicated, provide an API for doing it succinctly.

 ## Motivation

 - Some objects ara simple and can be created in single constructor call, other objects require a lot of ceremony to create.
-- Having a factory function with 10 arguments is not productive, instead, opt for piecewise (piece-by-piece) construction.
+- Having a factory function with 10 arguments is not productive.
+Instead, opt for piecewise (piece-by-piece) construction.
 - Builder provides an API for constructing an object step-by-step.

-When piecewise object construction is complicated, provide an API for doing it succinctly.

 ## Summary